 Samudragupta (reigned 335-380) is the second ruler of the Gupta Dynasty, who ushered in the Golden Age in India.
-He was a benevolent ruler, a great warrior and a patron of arts.
-Samudragupta, son of Chandragupta I, was perhaps the greatest king of Gupta dynasty.
+He was a benevolent ruler, a great warrior, and a patron of arts.
+Samudragupta, son of Chandragupta I, was perhaps the greatest king of the Gupta dynasty.
 He took the Gupta dynasty from its insignificant position to its dizzy heights.
-For his marvellous achievements he has been described as the Napoleon of India.
+For his marvelous achievements, he has been described as the Napoleon of India.
 Dr. V.A.
-Smith remarks “Samudragupta, the second Gupta monarch was one of the most remarkable and accomplished king of India history”.
+Smith remarks “Samudragupta, the second Gupta monarch was one of the most remarkable and accomplished kings of India history”.

-Most certainly, Samudragupta is the father of Gupta monetary system.
+Most certainly, Samudragupta is the father of the Gupta monetary system.
 He started maintaining seven different types of coins.
-They are known as the Standard Type, the Archer Type, the Battle Axe Type, the Aashvamedha Type, the Tiger Slayer Type, the King and Queen Type and the Lyrist Type.
+They are known as the Standard Type, the Archer Type, the Battle Axe Type, the Aashvamedha Type, the Tiger Slayer Type, the King, and Queen Type, and the Lyrist Type.
 They exhibit a fine quality of technical and sculptural finesse.
 He died in 380 A.D.